anujmst/RetroSynthesisAgent/Readme.md

 - Downloads PDFs using multiple threads for efficiency
 - Handles cases where papers are not available for download
 - Maintains a list of already downloaded papers to avoid duplicates

+#### Patent Downloader

+The PatentPDFDownloader component retrieves patents related to a specific chemical structure (SMILES string).
+It uses a local Redis database populated with SMILES-to-patent mappings.

+Key features:

+- Searches for patents based on SMILES strings
+- Automatically converts chemical names to SMILES when possible
+- Downloads patent PDFs from Google Patents
+- Handles various patent formats and jurisdictions
+- Implements retry mechanisms and error handling

 ### PDF Processor